This article originally appeared on VICE UK

 But maybe I should take back my snark, because portable headsets may have the potential to help treat certain mental illnesses.
-At this stage, in the UK at least, we don't know fully how effective "virtual reality therapy" really is, but we may not be far off from seeing it in NHS clinics around the country.
+At this stage, in the UK at least, we don't know fully how effective "virtual reality therapy" really is, but we may not be far off from seeing it in National Health Service (NHS) clinics around the country.

 Let's go back for a bit.
-Therapists have been using VR therapy to treat arachnophobia, fear of flying and fear of public speaking and post-traumatic stress disorder (PTSD), for about 20 years.
+Therapists have been using VR therapy to treat arachnophobia, fear of flying, fear of public speaking, and post-traumatic stress disorder (PTSD) for about 20 years.

-So far, therapeutic VR has mostly treated PTSD and anxiety disorders through exposure therapy – where you try to desensitise a patient by gradually re-exposing them to their fear or trauma.
-But recent studies have shown VR could also be applied as a therapy for people with bipolar disorder, autism spectrum disorders, eating disorders, addiction and depression.
+So far, therapeutic VR has mostly treated PTSD and anxiety disorders through exposure therapy—where you try to desensitize a patient by gradually re-exposing them to their fear or trauma.
+But recent studies have shown VR could also be applied as a therapy for people with bipolar disorder, autism spectrum disorders, eating disorders, addiction, and depression.

-Dr Caroline Falconer, a research fellow at the University of Nottingham, was one of nine authors on the paper, where nine out of 15 participants in the UK reported a reduction in self-criticism after this eight-minute therapy.
-"We were basically hypothesising that in that situation the participants were giving compassion towards themselves," she says – a hunch that now looks to be correct.
+Dr. Caroline Falconer, a research fellow at the University of Nottingham, was one of nine authors on the paper, where nine out of 15 participants in the UK reported a reduction in self-criticism after this eight-minute therapy.
+"We were basically hypothesizing that in that situation the participants were giving compassion towards themselves," she says—a hunch that now looks to be correct.

-Dr John King, a clinical psychologist at UCL who also worked on the recent depression study, says hopes NHS clinics will soon pilot the technology.
-"What's really exciting for us is that, in the two or three years since we started this project, the cost of entry into this kind of technology has completely transformed," with prices for the equipment they used dropping, he says, from around £50,000 to £2,000.
+Dr. John King, a clinical psychologist at UCL who also worked on the recent depression study, says hopes NHS clinics will soon pilot the technology.
+"What's really exciting for us is that, in the two or three years since we started this project, the cost of entry into this kind of technology has completely transformed," with prices for the equipment they used dropping, he says, from around £50,000 [$70,000] to £2,000 [$2,800].
 "We're hoping to deploy [this newer, cheaper technology] in a few local clinics."

 If this trial's successful, it's still unclear where such therapies might fit into the NHS: In a GP surgery?
 Or a specialist mental health service?
 For the moment, they just don't know.
 "There's still a lot of work to be done within the NHS," says Falconer.
-"Some people there aren't comfortable with the technology – maybe because their tech or computer literacy isn't quite up to scratch – so that's something else we need to tackle."
-She also stresses that she sees VR more as a complement to existing therapies like cognitive behavioural therapy (CBT) than a treatment in itself.
+"Some people there aren't comfortable with the technology—maybe because their tech or computer literacy isn't quite up to scratch—so that's something else we need to tackle."
+She also stresses that she sees VR more as a complement to existing therapies like cognitive behavioral therapy (CBT) than a treatment in itself.
 "From my perspective, this isn't about replacing.
 It's about trying to enhance what's already there, and also having something that's really engaging for patients."